cloud-ark/kubeplus/README.rst

 KubePlus API Add-on enables three functions - discovery, binding and orchestration of Kubernetes Custom Resources.

-*Discovery* - Variety of static and dynamic information is associated with Kubernetes Custom Resources.
+*Discovery* - Variety of static and runtime information is associated with Kubernetes Custom Resources.
-This includes - Spec properties, usage, implementation-level assumptions made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, permissions granted to the CRD/Operator Pod, whether Custom Resources are in use as part of a platform stack, history of declarative actions performed on Custom Resources, etc. KubePlus API Add-on enables discovering this type of information about Custom Resources directly through 'kubectl'.
+This includes - Spec properties, usage, implementation-level assumptions made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, permissions granted to the CRD/Operator Pod, whether Custom Resources are in use as part of a platform stack, history of declarative actions performed on Custom Resources, etc. KubePlus API Add-on enables discovering this type of information about Custom Resources directly from 'kubectl'.

 *Binding* - Assembling multiple resources - built-in and Custom - to build platform stacks requires them to be bound/tied together in specific ways.
 In Kubernetes 'labels', 'label selectors' and name-based dns resolution satisfy the binding needs between built-in resources.
 However, when using Custom Resources from different Operators these built-in mechanisms are not sufficient.
 Correct binding requires integrating runtime information across Custom Resources, or orchestrating actions on multiple Custom and/or built-in resources.
 KubePlus API Add-on enables such actions through a set of binding functions that can be used in YAML definitions of Custom Resources.

 *Orchestration* - Creating platform stacks requires treating the set of resources that represent a stack as a unit.
-This enables performing actions on these resources together, such as enforcing ordering, visualization, etc. KubePlus provides a mechanism to define all the resources in a stack along with their dependencies.
+This enables performing actions on these resources together, such as enforcing ordering, visualization, etc. KubePlus provides a mechanism to define all the resources in a stack including their dependencies as a unit.

 Who is the target user of KubePlus?